You can work and play, and stay in Whistler.

 Canadian Immigration has information about what you need to know and do before your arrival here.

-Welcome Whistler support immigrants to build skills and knowledge for success in Canada through a range of services, programs and workshops, and host an annual Whistler Multicultural Festival
+Whistler Pemberton Newcomer Services provides immigrants, refugees and new Canadians living in the area support through a range of services, programs and workshops, and host an annual Whistler Multicultural Festival.Â